UBC-CIC/basics-for-health/docs/UserGuide.md

 ## Demo EHR

 The following steps are for if you are using the demo EHR to launch the app.
 As this is a public test server, **resources are removed from the server after a day**.
+Also, after submitting a form it may take time for this server to receive the request, so the answers for the form may not load immediately the first time.

 Scroll down and enter the app URL in the `App Launch URL` field.
     ![alt text](images/userGuide/user-guide2.PNG)